Central Iowa Yoga Retreat

 Energize, revitalize and upgrade your life with the technology and tools of Kundalini Yoga.

-Kundalini Yoga is the combination of movement, mantra, breath and meditation.
-Together, activating the energetic and subtle bodies to achieve physical and mental prosperity.
-RESONATE practices kundalini as taught by Yogi Bhajan and classes often include: lecture, physical yoga, breath work, and gong meditations.
+Kundalini Yoga is the yoga of awareness that combines movement, mantra, breath and meditation.
+Using these tools to work together to activate the energetic and subtle bodies to achieve physical and mental prosperity.
+RESONATE Kundalini classes include physical yoga, breath work, mantra, meditation and gong baths.

 2:15 Sessions